dima-tolmachev/dashbot/README.md

 # Dashbot

-The dashboard for your private discord server that helps you controll subscription and collect renewal fees from participants
+The dashboard for your private discord server that helps you control subscription and collect renewal fees from participants

 ### Features